annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 17. How do ocean currents and water masses differ in their impacts on marine life and coastal environment?
 Give suitable examples.
 (250 words)
 18. Do we have cultural pockets of small India all over the nation?
 Elaborate with examples.
 (250 words) #Art_Culture
 19. What are the continued challenges for women in India against time and space?
 (250 words)
 20. Are we losing our local identity for the global identity?
 Discuss.
-(250 words) #Art_Culture
+(250 words)

 ---